 Clean and white PL floating in the buffer.

-To separate the OPL and IPL, spread the entire sample with the OPL facing up in a plastic Petri dish and maintain it flat with as few wrinkles as possible [1].
+To separate the OPL and IPL, spread the entire sample with the OPL facing up in a plastic Petri dish filled with 10 millimolar Tris-HCl and 50 millimolar sodium chloride and maintain it flat with as few wrinkles as possible [1].
 Cover the sample with the 10 millimolar Tris-HCl and 50 millimolar sodium chloride [2].

 Talent spreading the sample in the Petri dish.

 Talent covering the sample with solution.
+Put this step before 2.5.1.
+Talent pouring solution in Petri dish.

 Determine the location of the remaining chalazae that are only attached to the OPL [1], then cut the entire PL into pieces of about 2 by 3 centimeters with small scissors [2].
 Videographer: This step is difficult and important!

-SCOPE: Location where chalazae are attached to the OPL.
+SCOPE: Location where chalazae are attached to the OPL. (take 2)

-Talent cutting the PL into pieces.
+Talent cutting the PL into pieces. (slated 2.6.3)

 Mechanically separate the two layers with ultra-precise tip forceps under a dissecting microscope [1].
 Store the resulting IPL and OPL samples individually in microtubes at negative 80 degrees Celsius until further use [2].
 Videographer: This step is difficult and important!

-SCOPE: Talent separating the layers.
+SCOPE: Talent separating the layers. (slated 2.6.2, from 4/44/44/00)

+2.7.1B EXTRA picture to compare the 2 different layers

 Talent placing one of the layers in a microtube.